 Diversity & Outreach

 MU is an intentionally inclusive institution that understands, values, and actively supports diversity in all its forms.
 The Division of Biological Sciences, in particular, attracts people of diverse backgrounds.
-Since we believe exposure to this rich diversity enhances a student’s capacity to learn and to succeed in today’s world, the Division of Biological Sciences participates in a number of diversity initiatives to actively recruit students from underserved and underrepresented groups for both our graduate and undergraduate programs.
+As outlined in our Diversity Statement, we firmly believe exposure to this rich diversity enhances the scientific endeavor and a student’s capacity to learn and to succeed in today’s world.
+Thus, the Division of Biological Sciences participates in a number of diversity initiatives to actively recruit students from underserved and underrepresented groups for both our graduate and undergraduate programs.

 The Division of Biological Sciences is also a strong supporter of science outreach to the public.
-We collaborate with other departments, especially with MU’s Science Education Center, to develop unique outreach programs for K-12 teachers and students, the university, and the larger community.
-The Office of Science Outreach serves as a central resource for these programs and provides ongoing support for science outreach at MU.
+We collaborate with other departments and programs, especially The Connector, to develop unique outreach programs for K-12 teachers and students, the university, and the larger community.